frontity/docs/docs/about/get-involved.md

 * **🐞  Contribute:** we use [GitHub](https://github.com/frontity/frontity) for bugs and pull requests.
 See our [Contributing](contributing/README.md) section to find out how you can help develop Frontity, or improve this documentation.
 * **🗣  Social media**: interact with other Frontity users.
 Reach out to us on [Twitter](https://twitter.com/frontity).
 * 💌  **Newsletter:** do you want to receive the latest framework updates and news?
 Subscribe [here](https://frontity.org/#newsletter).

+Wondering why should get involved?
+Read [**this article**](https://opensource.guide/how-to-contribute/#why-contribute-to-open-source) about contributing to open source software.